inovex/justcause/README.md

 * avoid plotting to `results/plots/S-Learner - LinearRegressionrobustness.png'` in the unittests (right now the directory needs to be created for the unittests to run)
 * Do imports within functions only when really necessary (there are rare cases only) otherwise on the top of the module
-* Don't set `R_HOME` environment variable and rely on what conda is doing for you.
-Avoid setting any kind of path via environment variables.
 * Remove all `if __name__ == "__main__":` sections from the modules in the justcause package
 * When files are downloaded keep them under `~/.justcause` (, i.e. hidden directory in the home dir) and access them.
   Check out how this in done under https://github.com/maciejkula/spotlight/blob/master/spotlight/datasets/_transport.py